A British postal scandal ruined hundreds of lives. The government plans to try to right those wrongs

-The announcement Wednesday follows a TV docudrama on the wrongdoing that created a huge surge of public support for the former postmasters who have spent years trying to reclaim lives ruined by the scandal.
+The announcement Wednesday follows a television docudrama on the wrongdoing that created a huge surge of public support for the former postmasters, who have spent years trying to reclaim lives ruined by the scandal.

 “This is one of the greatest miscarriages of justice in our nation’s history," Sunak said.
 “People who worked hard to serve their communities had their lives and their reputations destroyed through absolutely no fault of their own.
 The victims must get justice and compensation.”